abpframework/abp/docs/en/Tutorials/AspNetCore-Mvc/Part-I.md

 ````

 * `abp.libs.datatables.createAjax` is a helper function to adapt ABP's dynamic JavaScript API proxies to Datatable's format.
 * `abp.libs.datatables.normalizeConfiguration` is another helper function.
-There's no requirment to use it, but it simplifies the datatables configuration by providing conventional values for missing options.
+There's no requirement to use it, but it simplifies the datatables configuration by providing conventional values for missing options.
 * `acme.bookStore.book.getList` is the function to get list of books (you have seen it before).
 * See [Datatable's documentation](https://datatables.net/manual/) for more configuration options.